 - 1/2 teaspoon nutmeg

-- 1 teaspoon fresh ginger, grated (about 1/2 knob), optional
+- 1 teaspoon fresh ginger, grated (about 1/2 knob, maybe be omitted but lovely)

-- 2 tablespoons brandy, dark rum or other spirit, optional
+- 2 tablespoons brandy, dark rum or another spirit (may be omitted but again, lovely)

 -